jimbobbennett/mutt-matcher-iot/README.md

 ## Resources

 A series of resources will be provided to help your team determine the appropriate steps for completion.
 The resources provided should provide your team with enough information to achieve each goal.

+These resources include:

+- Appropriate links to documentation to learn more about the services you are using and how to do common tasks
+- A pre-built application template for the cloud service part of your IoT application
+- Full source code for your IoT device

 If you get stuck, you can always ask a mentor for additional help.

 ## Exploring the application